 Applying for scholarships takes a lot of time and work.
 Students need to commit to applying for one or two scholarships per week.
-Remember, the more scholarships you apply to, the greater your chances of actually winning one.
+Remember, the more scholarships you apply for, the greater your chances of winning one.

 Finally, students can save for college by getting a part-time job

 during the school year – or during school breaks.
 These opportunities can provide financial assistance to pay for school as well as skills and experience that will help build your resume.
 Just like college is an investment in yourself, so is a part-time job.